euler-xyz/euler-sdk/README.md

 const { logo, extensions: { permit: { domain } } } = e.eulerTokenConfig
 ```

+### Reference asset
+In Euler the reference asset, against which all prices are expressed is WETH. `referenceAsset` property holds the address of WETH for the selected chain.

 ### Batch transactions

 Euler platform supports batching user operations into a single gas efficient transaction.
 SDK provides a helper method `buildBatch` to make use of this feature.